Justinian I: War with the Sassanid Empire, 527–532

-From his uncle, Justinian inherited ongoing hostilities with the Sassanid Empire.
+From his uncle, Justinian inherited ongoing hostilities with the Sasanian Empire.
 In 530 the Persian forces suffered a double defeat at Dara and Satala, but the next year saw the defeat of Roman forces under Belisarius near Callinicum.
-Justinian then tried to make alliance with the Axumites of Ethiopia and the Himyarites of Yemen against the Persians, but this failed.
-When king Kavadh I of Persia died (September 531), Justinian concluded an "Eternal Peace" (which cost him 11,000 pounds of gold) with his successor Khosrau I (532).
-Having thus secured his eastern frontier, Justinian turned his attention to the West, where Germanic kingdoms had been established in the territories of the former Western Roman Empire.
+To counter the growing influence of the Persians in the Arabian Peninsula, Justinian occupied the Tiran Island and established a client network across the coast of Western Arabia, Central Arabia, and attempted to bring Himyar (the South Arabian kingdom) and Aksum (the Ethiopian kingdom) under his sway.
+However, his attempts to make alliances with the Axumites of Ethiopia and the Himyarites of Yemen against the Persians failed.
+When the Sasanian emperor Kavad I died in September 531, Justinian concluded an "Eternal Peace" (which cost him 11,000 pounds of gold) with his successor Khosrau I (532).
+Having thus secured his eastern frontier, Justinian turned his attention to the West, where Germanic peoples had established kingdoms in the territories of the former Western Roman Empire.

 Conquest of North Africa, 533–534

 The first of the western kingdoms Justinian attacked was that of the Vandals in North Africa.
-King Hilderic, who had maintained good relations with Justinian and the North African Catholic clergy, had been overthrown by his cousin Gelimer in 530 AD.
+King Hilderic, who had maintained good relations with Justinian and the North African Catholic clergy, had been overthrown by his cousin Gelimer in 530.
 Imprisoned, the deposed king appealed to Justinian.
 Justinian protested Gelimer's actions, demanding that Gelimer return the kingdom to Hilderic.
 Gelimer replied, in effect, that Justinian had no authority to make these demands.
-Angered at this response, Justinian quickly concluded his ongoing war with the Sassanian Empire and prepared an expedition against the Vandals in 533.
+Angered at this response, Justinian quickly concluded his ongoing war with the Sasanians and prepared an expedition against the Vandals in 533.

 In 533, Belisarius sailed to Africa with a fleet of 92 dromons, escorting 500 transports carrying an army of about 15,000 men, as well as a number of barbarian troops.
-They landed at Caput Vada (modern Ras Kaboudia) in modern Tunisia.
+They landed at Caput Vada (now Ras Kaboudia, now in Chebba in Tunisia).
 They defeated the Vandals, who were caught completely off guard, at Ad Decimum on 14 September 533 and Tricamarum in December; Belisarius took Carthage.
 King Gelimer fled to Mount Pappua in Numidia, but surrendered the next spring.
-He was taken to Constantinople, where he was paraded in a triumph.
-Sardinia and Corsica, the Balearic Islands, and the stronghold Septem Fratres near Mons Calpe (later named Gibraltar) were recovered in the same campaign.
+He was taken to Constantinople, where he was paraded in a Triumph.
+Sardinia and Corsica, the Balearic Islands, and the stronghold of Septem Fratres (now Ceuta) near the Rock of Gibraltar (Latin Mons Calpe) were recovered in the same campaign.